AkmalAmeer/MobiusStrip-Assessment/README.md

      One tricky part was handling the Möbius strip’s twist.
 Because it's a non-orientable surface, the parametric equations have to be crafted carefully so they “flip” properly as you go around the loop.
 Fortunately, the standard parametric form using u and v worked out nicely.

      Another challenge was getting accurate area and edge calculations.
 Numerical integration can get rough if the mesh resolution (n) is too low, so I had to find a good balance between performance and precision.
-Using higher resolution helps with accuracy but slows things down and increases memory use.
+Using higher resolution helps with accuracy, but slows things down and increases memory use.

       Plotting it was also a little fiddly—the Möbius strip loops over itself, so I had to make sure the mesh didn’t self-intersect visually in a weird way.